Importing commercial goods into Canada - 3. Determining duties and taxes

 Estimate in advance how much duty and taxes you will be required to pay

 Take the value in the currency indicated on the invoice.
-Convert the value into Canadian dollars using the exchange rate from the date of direct shipment (the date the goods began their direct and continuous journey to a specific destination in Canada).
+Convert the value into Canadian dollars using the exchange rate from the date of direct shipment (the date the goods began their direct and uninterrupted journey to a specific destination in Canada).
 To obtain the proper exchange rate, call the Border Information Service (BIS).

 The following is an example of a calculation of customs duty and GST on imported goods with a value for currency conversion of US$100.
 The example exchange rate is US$1 = CAN$1.15.
 The goods are subject to 4% customs duty and 5% GST: